Howzat or How’s that?

 31.1.
 The umpire cannot force the batsman to leave the position without an appeal from the fielder, even if there is an obvious out.
 At the same time, the batsman himself has the right to leave the field, even if an appeal has not been filed.

-It is worth noting that, although technically the appeal should attract the attention of the referee, whose task is to evaluate the episode as accurately and correctly as possible, batsmen often leave the field without waiting for his verdict.
+The fact that batters often leave the field without waiting for the referee’s decision is something that should be taken into consideration, despite the fact that technically the appeal ought to catch the attention of the referee, whose job it is to analyze the incident the most precisely and properly feasible.
 As a rule, this happens in cases where the alignment is obvious.
-Still, according to the rules, the batsman has the right to stay on the court until the last and challenge the appeal, especially if he is sure that the situation can be resolved in his favor.
+Nevertheless, the batsman has the right to remain on the court until the very end and dispute the appeal, especially if he is sure that the situation can be resolved in his favor.

 “I was amazed.
 I was at the 97 mark, the episode was obvious, but no one came up, so I decided to stay.
 I didn’t turn around.
 I don’t know why.
 I just focused on the ball, although, of course, it’s all a little strange.”